spiral/docs/framework/design.md

 > You can use component aliases and short binding in your application design to speed up development or switch to the same model as core components to get more unification.

 ## Memory
-[Application memory](memory.md) component or `HippocampusInterface` does not dictas internal component design but provides ability to split heavy analysis/compiation code from it's runtime part.
+[Application memory](memory.md) component or `HippocampusInterface` does not dictates internal component design but provides ability to split heavy analysis/compiation code from it's runtime part.
 Such component used to cache configs, support ORM and ODM schema behavious and etc.

 Technically, application memory provides support for [Metaprogramming](https://en.wikipedia.org/wiki/Metaprogramming).